search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-When a country experiences negative GDP, rising unemployment, and falling levels of retail sales, manufacturing, and personal income for a long period of time, experts are typically willing to declare a recession.
+When a country experiences negative GDP, rising unemployment, and falling levels of retail sales, manufacturing, and personal income for a long period of time, experts are typically willing to declare an economic recession.
 Read on to find out why recessions are considered a normal part of the economic cycle.

 What is a recession?